 Try your best, it doesn’t matter if you fail, keep on trying and don’t give up and make sure you enjoy it.

-The College congratulates Jeremie on this outstanding achievement and wishes him every success as he represents Victoria on the national stage.
+The College congratulates Jeremie on this outstanding achievement and on becoming one of the top young high jumpers in the country, and wishes him every success in his future athletics journey.